Advantages of Performing Laparoscopic Surgery

 The Steep Trendelenburg position significantly affects gas exchange and ventilation in the abdomen.
 Additionally, due to the increase in intraabdominal and gravitational pressures, lung compliance reduces, raising airway resistance.
 In the end, the descent of the diaphragm is restricted.
 It is also important to note that at this point, the creation of pneumoperitoneum is necessary.
 This process leads to a continued increase in plateau and peak pressures.
 Consequently, it is correct to say that end-tidal carbon dioxide (ETCO2) increases during laparoscopic surgery.

-What are two proposed reasons for avoiding nitrous oxide during laparoscopy?
+What are two proposed reasons for avoiding nitrous oxide during laparoscopic surgery?

 Nitrous Oxide has been widely used in various types of surgery.
 However, in laparoscopic surgery, the use of nitrous oxide has been an issue.
 First, there have been observations that avoiding this anesthetic reduces side effects such as impaired wound healing.
 Secondly, nitrous oxide accumulates in the pneumoperitoneum during laparoscopic, prompting most surgeons to avoid its use.